The Expat Autopsy

 It does not promise a perfect country, a risk-free move, or a magic escape from your current life.

-If you want reassurance that everything will probably work out because you are excited, this is probably not the guide for you.
+This is not for people who want reassurance that everything will probably work out because they are excited.

-It helps you think better before you trust the wrong person, wire money, sign a lease, follow a guru, or build your future abroad on one fragile assumption.
+It helps you think better before you trust the wrong person, wire money, sign a lease, follow a guru, or build your future abroad on one shaky “it’ll be fine.”

 What You Get